Ircam-WAM/improtech-website/pages/partners.md

 # Partners and sponsors

 ImproTech Paris - Philly is a joint initiative by Ircam, EHESS, IReMus and University of Pennsylvania.
-It is made possible by the direct financial support of Agence Nationale de la Recherche (Grant ANR-14-CE24-0002-01), Sorbonne Universités (Action financée par Sorbonne Universités), and Région Nouvelle Aquitaine - Cultures Connectée, and by varied forms of sponsoring by a series of prestigious international partners who contribute at differentlevels to this unique event.
+It is made possible by the direct financial support of Agence Nationale de la Recherche (Grant ANR-14-CE24-0002-01), Sorbonne Universités (Action financée par Sorbonne Universités), and Région Nouvelle Aquitaine - Cultures Connectée, and by varied forms of sponsoring from a series of prestigious international partners who contribute at differentlevels to this unique event.

 - Agence Nationale de la Recherche (ANR) Pr.
 Gérard Assayag
 - Collegium Musicae, Sorbonne Universités Pr.
 Carlos Agon, Pr.
 Agnes Puisillieux.